EXPLAINER: Deterring tax avoidance by global companies

 BIDEN'S PLANS

-The OECD talks play a role in Biden's push for changes that would, in his view, make the tax system fairer and raise revenue for investments in infrastructure and clean energy.
+The agreement, reached last week in talks convened by the Organization for Economic Cooperation and Development, plays a role in Biden's push for changes that would, in his view, make the tax system fairer and raise revenue for investments in infrastructure and clean energy.
 The U.S. already passed a tax on foreign earnings under the Trump administration.
-But Biden wants to roughly double the Trump era rate to 21%, and also to charge that rate on a country-by-country basis so that tax havens can be targeted.
+But Biden wants to roughly double the Trump era rate to 21%, and also to charge that rate on a country-by-country basis so tax havens can be targeted.
 The president also seeks to make it more difficult for U.S. companies to merge with foreign firms and avoid U.S. taxes, a process known as inversion.

 All those changes must be approved by the U.S. Congress, where the Democratic president has only a thin majority.
 Biden wanted a diplomatic win at the OECD talks so that other countries impose a form of a minimum tax to prevent companies from avoiding their potential tax obligations.